P7h/P7h.github.io/Groovy/01_roadmap.md

 ## How this presentation works

-These slides are done in [Reveal.js](http://lab.hakim.se/reveal-js/#/).
+These slides are done in [Reveal.js](http://lab.hakim.se/reveal-js).

-Each module is a "top level" slide, down arrow to dive deeper
+Each module is a "top level" slide, down arrow to dive deeper.

-Press the ESC key to go overview
+Press the ESC key to go overview of this presentation.

 ---V

 <section data-background="#00ff00">
-<h1>Yes, these are sub-slides!</h1>
+<h4>Yes, these are sub-slides!</h4>
+<p>Lookout for the down arrow for the nested slides.</p>
 <p>Don't forget you can ESC for an overview of slides.</p>
 </section>

 ---V

 ## Food for thought
-> What is static typing and dynamic typing?
+> Groovy is dynamically typed programming language;
+> While Java is statically typed programming language.